You are in:

 An LED (which stands for light emitting diode) flash allows you to take decent quality pictures in low light conditions.
 Most good camera phones come kitted out with one of these, but if you’re a real photography buff, a Xenon flash may be a better option.

 A manufacturer creates a range of mobile phones.
 They’re based all over the world with most being in Asia or the USA.
-Well-known manufacturers include Apple, Samsung, LG, HTC, Sony Ericsson and RIM (the brains behind BlackBerry).
+Well-known manufacturers include Apple, Samsung, LG, HTC, Sony and Nokia.

 A megapixel (MP for short) is used to describe how capable a digital camera is of taking a good photo.
 One megapixel is one million pixels and so the more megapixels a phone camera has, the better quality pictures it can take.